 Step 2: Break up 200g of milk chocolate and place it into a heatproof bowl.
 You can melt the chocolate in the microwave or by placing the bowl over a saucepan of simmering water to create a double boiler.
 If using the microwave, make sure to stir the chocolate every 20 seconds or so to prevent burning.

 Step 3: Transfer the melted milk chocolate to your lined tin and spread it out in an even layer.
-Put the bark in the fridge to harden or pop it in the freezer for 10 minutes if you're pinched for time.
+Put the bark in the fridge to harden or pop it in the freezer for 10 minutes if you're pressed for time.
 You can also leave it out at room temperature if you prefer.

 Step 4: Next, melt 200g of white chocolate in a heatproof bowl.
 Once melted, gently stir in 80g of whole almonds.